Choose one of the links below to filter San Diego Chapter specific events by type:

 Schedule: Start at 8:00 am and go to 5 pm with a lunch break.
 Coffee, tea, water provided.
 Bring a mug for hot drinks.

-Weather: Be prepared for cooler temperatures.
-NOAA spot forecast: click here
+Weather: Average High 78, Low 54 NOAA spot forecast: click here

 Overnight Accommodations:

-Camping (free) available on site at Whitewater Preserve.
-You can reserve a spot for camping when you register here for the training.
+Camping (free) available on site at Whitewater Preserve: Click Here for details and to reserve a spot.
+You can let us know you are camping when you register here for the training.
 Tent camping and small RV or trailer allowed if they will fit in the 20' parking spaces in the parking lot (you may take 2 spaces, one for your vehicle and one for you trailer) Restrooms, water, tables available.
 No fires of any kind.
 Only gas or propane for cooking.
 There are no trash containers -pack it out, no hookups and generators are prohibited.
 Arrive before 4:30 pm since the gates lock at 5 pm.
 Overnight campers will be provided the combination to the gate lock for after hours access.
 No alcohol or smoking.
 Photos of the camp area click here.

 Hotel/motel/RV accommodations located in the Palm Springs area which is approximately 30-40 minute drive to Whitewater Preserve training site.